onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 Python 2.7.12
 ```

-##### Docker and docker-compose
+##### Docker

-The Docker software need to be installed on the machine.
+The Docker software needs to be installed on the machine.
 It can be done by using the convenience script from get.docker.com:

 ```sh
 $ curl -fsSL https://get.docker.com -o get-docker.sh